-We rely on our seed clients, independent financial advisors and in-house financial advisors (collectively referred to as our "financial advisor team") to market our products or services to potential clients as well as to provide services to and to develop and maintain relationships with our existing clients.
+We rely on our seed clients (our repeat clients who also market our products or services to potential clients) and financial advisors (collectively referred to as our "financial advisor team") to market our products or services to potential clients as well as to provide services to and to develop and maintain relationships with our existing clients.
 As we further grow our business and expand into new cities and regions, our need for a high-quality financial advisor team will increase.
 We have been actively recruiting and will continue to recruit qualified financial advisor team member to join our coverage network.
 However, there is no assurance that we can recruit and retain a sufficient financial advisor team meeting our high-quality requirements to support our further growth.
-In some of the areas covered by our branch offices, the pool from which we can recruit financial advisor team, we may need to incur significant training and administrative related expenses in order to prepare them to market our products or services, which would increase our operating costs and reduce our profitability.
-In addition, we pay service fees to our seed clients and independent financial advisors as returns.
-Although such fees are not prohibited by applicable laws and regulations, we cannot assure you that relevant authorities would not deem that our seed clients and independent financial advisors, and our business could be materially and adversely affected.
+In some of the areas covered by our branch offices, the pool from which we can recruit financial advisor team member is smaller than in major economic centers such as Shanghai and Beijing.
+Even if we are able to recruit a sufficient financial advisor team, we may need to incur significant training and administrative related expenses in order to prepare them to market our products or services, which would increase our operating costs and reduce our profitability.
+In addition, we pay service fees to our seed clients and financial advisors as returns.
+Although such fees are not prohibited by applicable laws and regulations, we cannot assure you that relevant authorities would not deem that our seed clients and financial advisors, and our business could be materially and adversely affected.